Burning of Edinburgh: The landing

 An account of the episode was published later in 1544 in London as; The Late Expedition in Scotland made by the King's highness' army under the conduct of the Right Honourable the Earl of Hertford in 1544.
 A later account by Mary's secretary Claude Nau records the fleet burning St Mynettes on the north side of the Forth and taking fishing boats for landing-craft.
 John Knox gave an account of the landing from another Scottish viewpoint.
 The English fleet was sighted before noon on Saturday 3 May.
 Knox said that Cardinal Beaton dismissed the threat and sat calmly at dinner.
 At 6 pm there were 200 ships and an English pilot sounded the depths between Granton and Leith.
 Though experts could see this meant the English minded to land still there was no Scottish response.
 At daybreak on Sunday some of the smaller boats nosed onto land at Granton Crags and the troops landed using these as piers for the larger boats.
 According to Knox, when around 10,000 men were landed unchallenged the Cardinal and Regent Arran left Edinburgh.
+Nau wrote that the landing was at "Werdy Chasteau", meaning Wardie to the east of Granton.

 The English account is similar, but mentions the presence of five or six thousand horsemen and some foot soldiers, positioned to prevent the short march from Granton to Leith at a ford on the Water of Leith.
 The Cardinal was with this army but after a few shots and only a couple of casualties on either side, the Scots abandoned their position at the ford of a stream, leaving their eight cannon.
 (Lisle said two slings and three serpentines were placed to fire across the river, agreeing with Lee's plan).
 The Earls of Huntly and Moray also left the field.
-Hertford's own dispatch describes this as a half-hour fight, "right sharply handled on both parts", with Peter Mewtas's hagbuters giving good service.
+Hertford's own dispatch describes this as a half-hour fight, "right sharply handled on both parts", with Peter Meutas's hagbuters giving good service.
 The Admiral reported that Beaton stayed until he was in range of the handguns.
 He was wearing a frock of yellow velvet, cut and pulled out with white tinselled sarcenet.